 Here they are the two different sizes side by side….

 …. and from the back:

 For the caddy holding three remotes, I place the clips facing backward:

 For the caddy holding two remotes, it worked better to switch the placement of the clips to the front as shown below:

-Here is the two-remote version with the remotes in place:
+Below is an example of the two-remote version with the remotes:

-The black/cork combination for the back sling looks much more attractive for the mancave – it’s much a more ‘masculine’ look than the original.
-If the plastic clips were black, they’d blend in better.
-If you don’t have kids, I think the perfect combo would be this sling with the magnet hooks on the bottom, but they both work!
+The black/cork combination for the back sling looks great in the mancave – it’s a more ‘masculine’ look than the original.
+If the plastic clips were black, they’d blend in better (you could easily paint them though).
+If you don’t have kids, I think the perfect combo would be this sling with the magnetic hooks on the bottom, but they both work!

 Spread the Laziness (and Please Pin)

 Spread the laziness by making this as a gift!
 You just have to do a little detective work to find out how many remotes your recipient has so you can determine how big to make it.
 My sister and brother-in-law both loved theirs!